 When you are in Standby mode there must always be at least one power source active.
-If you remove all power sources while your notebook is in Standby mode any data that has not
+If you remove all power sources while your notebook is in Standby mode, any data that has r been saved to the hard drive will be lost.